sanderland/katrain/README.md

 * Download the repository by clicking the green *Clone or download* on this page and *Download zip*.
 Extract the contents.
 * Make sure you have a python installation, I will assume Anaconda (Python 3.7), available [here](https://www.anaconda.com/distribution/#download-section).
-* Open 'Anaconda prompt' from the start menu and navigate to where you extracted the zip file.
+* Open 'Anaconda prompt' from the start menu and navigate to where you extracted the zip file using the `cd <folder>` command.
-* Execute the command 'pip install kivy'
+* Execute the command `pip install kivy_deps.glew kivy_deps.sdl2 kivy_deps.gstreamer kivy`
 * Start the app by running `python katrain.py` in the directory where you downloaded the scripts.
 Note that the program can be slow to initialize the first time, due to kata's gpu tuning.

 ### Installation for Linux/Mac users